ghrua/ccpr_release/README.md

 ## 1. Introduction

 The code for our paper Cross-lingual Contextualized Phase Retrieval.

+> NOTE: Since this project contains many pipelines and each part is finished seperately during this long-term project, I have not test the whole project from scratch again, which is one thing in my TODO list.
+However, I think the code and scrips are helpful for people who are curious about how we implement our method.
+Please feel free to ask any questions about this project.
+My email address: li.huayang.lh6 [at] is.naist.jp

 ## 2. TODO List

 - [ ] Unify the python environment
+- [ ] Test those scripts one more time
-- [ ] Release the human annotated data for retrieval
+- [x] Release the human annotated data for retrieval
 - [x] Release the code for training
-- [ ] Release the pre-trained model
+- [x] Release the pre-trained model
 - [x] Release the code for retrieval inference
-- [ ] Release the code for MT inference
+- [x] Release the code for MT inference

 ## 3. Environment